 All new members are set to default have references Open.
 Members who joined prior to January 2018 have the default of Limited and need to let us know if they want it changed to Open, or Closed.

-Please contact our support team if you have any questions and click here to let us know if you’d like to change your setting.
+Please contact our technical support specialists if you have any questions and click here to let us know if you’d like to change your setting.
 Please include your organization’s name and the relevant DOI prefix(es) (starting 10.nnnn).